codvi20/codvi20/demo.md

 the devices.

-Yo see a lot of buttons: because it's a PROTOTYPE and all the functionallity is open to be controled by user.
+Yo see a lot of buttons: because it's a PROTOTYPE and all the functionallity is open to be controlled by user.
 No timers at this moment.